The Colossus of Rhodes (film): Plot

-A Greek military hero named Darios visits his uncle Lissipu on the island of Rhodes in the year 280 BC.
+In 280 BCE, a Greek military hero named Darios visits his uncle Lissipu on the island of Rhodes.
 Rhodes has just finished constructing an enormous colossal statue of the god Helios to guard its harbor and is planning an alliance with Phoenicia, which would be hostile to Greece.

 Darios flirts with the beautiful Diala, daughter of the statue's mastermind, Carete, while becoming involved with a group of rebels headed by Peliocles.
 These rebels seek to overthrow Rhodes' tyrannical king Serse, but so does Serse's evil second-in-command, Thar.
 He has Phoenician soldiers smuggled into Rhodes as slaves, and his men occupy the Colossus to secure safe entrance for the Phoenician fleet.

 The rebels learn of this plan and decide to apply to the Greeks for help; Darios, who is forbidden to leave Rhodes as he is suspected of being a spy, is to serve as an unwitting message carrier.
 But as they try to exit the harbor under the cover of night, they are foiled by the Colossus's defensive weaponry and arrested.
 Darios is convicted as a fellow conspirator.
 However, just before the captives are to be executed, the rest of the rebels break them out.

 In their hideout, Peliocles decides that the only way to stop the invasion is to control the Colossus and free their fellow rebels who have already been captured and sentenced to work as slaves beneath the Colossus; the release mechanism for the dungeons is located in the statue itself.
 Darios realizes that without reconnaissance the mission is doomed to fail and tries to enlist Diala's aid, but tells her about the rebels' hideout.
 Diala, who longs for power, betrays Darios and has Thar have the rebels nearly wiped out – with the exceptions of Mirte and Koros, Peliocles' sister and brother, who have hidden.